Skip to main content

 Contact Information: About Fund Shack: Fund Shack is a private equity podcast and digital media channel for alternative investment professionals.
 Fund Shack is produced by Linear B Group Limited.

-The complexities of introducing private markets to HNWs, with Cyril Demaria
+The complexities of introducing private markets to HNWs | Cyril Demaria | Ep 71

 In this episode of Fund Shack, Ross Butler is joined by Cyril Demaria-Bengochea, Head of Private Market Strategy at Julius Baer, Associate Professor at EDHEC Business School, and author of multiple leading books on private equity.
 Cyril has worked as an expert for Invest Europe, ILPA, and the European Commission, and he brings a unique perspective that combines academic rigour with practical industry insight.